Gulfstream Aerospace

 Attendant call management

 Instant notification of passenger call requests, with seat location context so crew can respond efficiently.
-Dismissing a call from the watch logs the response, maintaining crew accountability records.

 UX Research Finding